-The project is dedicated practical and/or theoretical study to dewetting and particularly templated dewetting, and includes micromachining work in the NanoLab of MESA+.
+The project combines practical and theoretical work on (templated) metal dewetting, and includes micromachining work in the NanoLab.

 The study would be most suitable for a Nanotechnology student, Chemical Engineering and Applied Physics students with an interest in surface energy-related processes are also invited.